 The logistics sector accounts for a significant proportion of emissions in road transport.
 In addition, with increasingly strict international regulations on greenhouse gas, pollutant and noise emissions, zero emission technologies are particularly suited to applications in the logistics sector.
 Potential project ideas may be designed for both urban and rural areas.

-Funding is available for the development and demonstration of zero emission freight logistics scenarios, including the use of zero emission vehicles and integration of appropriate charging infrastructure solutions.
+Funding is available for the development and demonstration of zero emission freight logistics scenarios, including the use of zero emission vehicles and integration of appropriate fuelling and charging infrastructure solutions.
 Operational demonstration is crucial in this context (for flagship projects and cooperative R&D projects of the research category "Experimental Development").
-The economic sustainability of the development, as well as the option to transfer to regular operations, must be demonstrated at the end of the project period.
+The economic sustainability of the development and potential transition to regular operations must be demonstrated at the end of the project period.